 This is the central square and heart of the city since it was founded in 1158.
-It was then, a place where farmers and artisans gathered looking to sell their crops and produce making it the primary commercial hub.
-Today, it turns into a large Christmas market for 3 weeks of the year.
-When you enter the square, you will be surrounded by historical buildings, like the Neues Rathaus (New Town Hall) which covers 9,159 square meters (3.5 square miles) and has over 400 rooms.
-It features the famous Glockenspiel, a cuckoo clock where 43 bells ring out followed by a carousel of more than 30 dancing figures at 11am, noon, 5 and 9pm.
-It is also where you will find the Raskeller (Town Hall cellar) restaurant and Mariensäule (Mary’s Column) signifying Munich’s gratitude to the Swedes for not destroying the city in the Thirty Years War.
+It was a place where farmers and artisans gathered looking to sell their crops making it the main commercial hub.
+Today, it plays host to large festivals like Oktoberfest or Christmas market.
+When you enter the square, you will be surrounded by historical buildings.
+The New Town Hall, covering 9,159 square meters (or 3.5 square miles) with over 400 rooms.
+It features the famous Glockenspiel.
+A cuckoo clock where 43 bells ring out followed by a carousel of more than 30 dancing figures at 11am, noon, 5 and 9pm.
+It is also where you will find the Town Hall cellar restaurant and Mary’s Column signifying Munich’s gratitude to the Swedes for not destroying the city in the Thirty Years War.

 My Favourite Munich Beer Hall: Hofbräuhaus

-Despite it being an extremely touristy thing to do, you can’t go to Munich without visiting the famous Hofbräuhaus which dates back to the 16th century.
-It offers the quintessential German beer hall experience complete with live brass band.
+Despite it being an extremely touristy thing to do, you can’t go to Munich without visiting Hofbräuhaus.
+This famous beerhall dates back to the 16th century.
+It offers the traditional German beer hall experience complete with live brass band.
 You can’t help yourself, to join in during the chorus of “eins, zwei, g’suffa” (one, two, down the hatch).
 The Hofbräuhaus has more than 100 active groups of regulars.
 The oldest regulars’ table has already been held for 70 years, as well as, keeping their kegs under lock and key.
 When you enter the hall, you seat yourself.
-It might take a few circles around the hall before you find a spot at one of the long tables along with others.
+It might take a few circles around the large hall before you find a spot at one of the long tables along with others.
 Prost!

 My Favourite Munich View: St. Peter’s Church

-Before the founding of Munich as a city in 1158, there had been a mostly-wooden church that stood for only 150 years before a fire completely destroyed its structure.
-The reconstruction of the church was over 40 years and was completed in 1368.
+The original wooden St. Peter’s Church dates back to 1100s.
+Destroyed by a fire in early 1300, it took 40 years to rebuild.
 In the early 17th century, the 91-meter (299 ft) spire was added.
-Climb the 306 steps to the 56 meter (183.7 ft) high platform to take in the best view of Munich, and on a clear day, you may be able to see all the way to the Alps.
+Climb the 306 steps to the 56 meter (183.7 ft) high platform to take in the best view of Munich.
+On a clear day, you may be able to see all the way to the Alps.

 My Favourite Munich Shopping: Kaufingerstrasse

-This is a shopping area that stretches for several blocks between Marienplatz and Karlsplatz, and is exclusively designated for pedestrian traffic (or fussgangerzone).
+This is a shopping area that stretches for several blocks between Marienplatz and Karlsplatz.
+It is exclusively designated for pedestrian traffic only.
 It also happens to be the oldest street in Munich.
 There is a great mix of independent boutiques, chain stores and large-scale department stores to explore.
-Wander down some side alleyways for some interesting specialty shops too.
+Don’t forget to wander down some side alleyways for some interesting specialty shops.

 My Favourite Munich Market: Viktualienmarkt

-When the farmers market outgrew its original location at Marienplatz in the early 19th century, Vikualienmarkt was created and offers more than 140 booths of seasonal produce, fish, meat, flowers and more.
+When the farmers market outgrew its original location at Marienplatz in the early 19th century, Vikualienmarkt was created.
+It offers more than 140 booths of seasonal produce, fish, meat, flowers and more.
 It’s a great place to go for lunch with lots of take-away choices and is open Monday to Saturday.

 My Favourite Munich Garden: Hofgarten

-The Hofgarten was formerly the court garden of the Residenz, a palace complex built between 1570 and 1620 and has remained relatively unchanged since the 17th century.
-At the center of the park, you will find a pavilion, Diana Temple.
-The intricate octagon-shaped pavilion, which features eight entrance archways, is pretty spectacular, especially if you are lucky enough to catch a spontaneous classical concert like we did.
+The Hofgarten is the court garden of the 17th century Residenz Palace.
+At the center of the garden is the beautiful pavilion called the Diana Temple.
+The intricate octagon-shaped pavilion, featuring eight entrance archways, is pretty spectacular.
+We were lucky enough to catch a spontaneous classical concert.
 Trust me, it is a wonderful place for a stroll and happens to be along the way to many other attractions like the Englischer Garten.